 There has been a successful drive for more formal fishing camps, and particularly around the lodges in the national parks, where good fishing is to be had on the rivers.
 If you don’t want to camp, you can book accommodation that will take care of meals and logistics while you enjoy the water.
 The more established and specialist angling outfits will supply guides, bait, tackle and so on.

-For parties who appreciate camping holidays in the bush, some delightful trips can be planned, particularly in August and September, when there is little fear of rain and the nights are warm enough to make camping pleasant.
+For parties who appreciate camping holidays in the bush, some delightful trips can be planned, particularly in August and September when there is little chance of rain and the nights are warm enough to make camping pleasant.

 Most of the rivers are either heavily wooded right down to the water or are swamp-edged, so the addition of a boat and outboard motor to the camp equipment is a sound policy.
 On the other hand, canoes and paddlers can be hired, and the latter are usually good guides to the best fishing grounds.
-Youths are also very helpful as camp attendants, and little trouble is normally experienced in hiring one or two to take care of the heavy work of the camp.
+You can sometimes also hire camp attendants who will take care of heavier work like setting up tents for you.

-The visiting fisherman must remember that the hippopotamus and crocodile are found in nearly all Zambian waters.
-Wading in rivers can be a dangerous pastime, and hippos, especially with calves, should be given a wide berth.
-An insecticide spray against tsetse fly and a malarial prophylactic are recommended.
+Visiting anglers must remember that hippopotamus and crocodile are found in nearly all Zambian waters.
+Wading in rivers can be a very dangerous pastime and hippos, especially with calves, should be given a wide berth at all times.
+They are highly territorial, very fast and can be extremely aggressive when threatened.
+Crocs can stay submerged for at least an hour – you may not even know they’re there.
+An insecticide spray against tsetse fly and a malarial prophylactic are highly recommended.